© Shutterstock

 Women with tattoos

 - Nowadays tattoos are wholly socially acceptable, and studies have actually shown that more women are getting inked than men.
-See also: Everyday things that would seem impossible 50 years ago
+See also: What normal life was like in the 1960s

 © Shutterstock